Le Studio: Console history

-LeStudio Mobile
+Le Studio Mobile

-First built in 1979, LeStudio Mobile provided recording services for live music and special events.
+First built in 1979, Le Studio Mobile provided recording services for live music and special events.
 The first truck included a 12-input mixing console and 4-track recording.
 By 2010, a pair of trucks provided 8 mixing consoles on-board provided a total of 144 microphone inputs and 244 tracks of simultaneous recording permanently installed in a 7.5 foot wide 5-ton truck.
 It was used to record such live albums as Rush's Exit...
 Stage Left, The Indspire Awards, Hockey Night in Canada and the Montreal International Jazz Festival.
 The company covered the Juno Awards for more than 23 years, adding a second truck in 2008.

-The final large event handled by LeStudio was the Opening, Closing, and Medal Ceremonies of the 2010 Olympic Games in Vancouver.
+The final large event handled by Le Studio was the Opening, Closing, and Medal Ceremonies of the 2010 Olympic Games in Vancouver.

-Through the years LeStudio Mobile evolved with the industry, focusing first on live recorded albums, then audio for DVD productions before moving more into producing audio for live productions while live music productions for HD television brought new business to Le Studio Mobile around 2010, the remote recording business continued to shrink.
+Through the years Le Studio Mobile evolved with the industry, focusing first on live recorded albums, then audio for DVD productions before moving more into producing audio for live productions while live music productions for HD television brought new business to Le Studio Mobile around 2010, the remote recording business continued to shrink.

 As of 2018, Le Studio Mobile had ceased operation.
 In 2020, the recording area was demolished, and in 2021, the area was cleared and put up for sale for $850,000.